Mohsengholami2008/RAIDAD/README.md

 [Back to Full Tutorial](#users-documentation-full-tutorial)

 ## Code Generation
-Model-to-code generation in the RAIDAD framework is performed using the Acceleo language, and the final code is generated in Python.
+Model-to-code generation in the RAIDAD framework leverages the Acceleo language, a powerful model-to-text transformation tool based on the Eclipse Modeling Framework (EMF).
+Acceleo allows for the seamless transformation of models into executable code by utilizing templates specifically designed to map model elements to code constructs.
+Within RAIDAD, this process ensures that the abstract representations of data analysis workflows and IoT-related concepts are accurately translated into efficient, executable Python code.
+The final Python code is tailored to meet the requirements of data analysis and model-driven engineering tasks, supporting the rapid and adaptive development of IoT data analysis solutions.